 - Overall, the COV felt that program managers do an excellent job monitoring active projects and programs. - SciDAC program managers have demonstrated the ability to dynamically manage resources, e.g., by terminating the occasional non-responsive project and reallocating the resources. - SciDAC PI meetings have a track record of producing cross-disciplinary successes beyond pairwise combinations conceived in the project proposals and also of introducing young investigators to top quality collaborators at other institutions.
-Comments

-- SciDAC-4 Coordination Committee, which serves as a junction point for SciDAC-4, ASCR facilities and broader DOE computational science community is a good addition.
+• SciDAC-4 Coordination Committee, which serves as a junction point for SciDAC-4, ASCR facilities and broader DOE computational science community is a good addition.

-Recommendations

-- No recommendations.

-• COMPUTATIONAL PARTNERSHIPS Effect of the Award Process on Portfolios
+Effect of the Award Process on Portfolios